reimagined/resolve/docs/tutorial.md

 ### Running Tests

-A new reSolve application contains a minimalistic [TestCafe](https://testcafe.io/) test located in `test/e2e/index.test.js` that runs on the client and checks that the reSolve server responds normally.
+A new reSolve application contains a basic [TestCafe](https://testcafe.io/) test located in `test/e2e/index.test.js` that runs on the client and checks that the reSolve server responds normally.
 You are also free to modify this file to check your application's functionality.

 Call the project's `test:e2e` script to run the test: